Let’s talk about prices and availability!

 Rey (aka Super Mercado Rey)

-With locations all over Panama, Rey truly may be the king of Panamanian grocery stores.
+With locations across Panama, Rey may truly be the king of Panamanian grocery stores.
 You can find whatever you need here–and at a low price.
 However, if you’re looking for items different from the norm, they even have you covered there!
-Rey has a section called “El Corte Ingles” where you can find plenty of international products.
+Rey has a section called “El Corte Inglés” where you can find plenty of international products.
 Of course, these items aren’t necessarily cheap.

 PriceSmart

 With various locations throughout the country, PriceSmart will feel just like shopping at home at Costco (almost).
 You’ll see many of the same brands that you see in Costco, like Kirkland and Member’s Choice.
 It’s a good place to shop for bulk items.
 Just like Costco or Sam’s, PriceSmart has a little bit of everything.
-You can buy electronics, paper products, food, beer, wine, lawnmowers, dishes, office supplies, and furniture, etc etc. You will need a membership card to shop at PriceSmart.
+You can buy electronics, paper products, food, beer, wine, lawnmowers, dishes, office supplies, and furniture, etc., etc. You will need a membership card to shop at PriceSmart.
 A Diamond card costs about $40 USD annually.
 Some PriceSmart stores deliver.
-They all offer online shopping and pick-up at the store.
+They all offer online shopping and in-store pickup.
 Some PriceSmart stores have a pharmacy and a place to buy eyeglasses and hearing aids.

 El Machetazo